 Let us have a look at some of the colors, and their effects on our bodies;

 Regulates the pituitary gland, fights depression, bulimia, and other psychosomatic conditions affecting the gastric system.
 It is useful in calming the nervous system, fights irritability, insomnia and can be used to assist in recovery from nervous breakdowns.
+Click here to read recent studies on how the color green can be used to assist in dealing with migraine headaches.

 Calming.
 Stimulates the parasympathetic system, reduces blood pressure and calms both breathing and heart-rate.
 It has anti-inflammatory and muscle relaxing effects.
 Fights both physical and mental tension and is used to assist in relaxation.